Your Guide To ADA Compliance In Texas

 Aside from these, there are other ways to attain accessibility.
 These include the following:

 Modifying your website’s design is one of the easiest ways to achieve ADA compliance.
-For instance, non-text content, like images and videos, should have alternative text.
+For instance, non-text content, like images and videos, should have alternative text and captions.

-Users should also be able to adjust font sizes, and CTA buttons should have large font sizes.
+Users should also be able to adjust font sizes, and CTA buttons should have large font sizes to make them easier to interact with.

 Your website can be more accessible if you provide users with content moderation functionality.
 For example, your site can provide 24/7 assistance to users.

-The site should also provide suggestions for when users receive input errors.
+The site should also provide suggestions for when users receive input errors, ensuring they can complete forms more thoroughly.

 We also don’t recommend using thin fonts or Java or CSS features to change your site’s contrast.
 Additionally, keep in mind that color contrast is crucial when it comes to CTA buttons.